-The Arles Amphitheatre was built by the Romans (but not in a day) around the first century BC when the Emperor Augustus reigned over the Roman Empire.
+The Arles Amphitheatre was built by the Romans (but not in a day) around the 1st century BC, when the Emperor Augustus reigned over the Roman Empire.

 The Baths of Constantine

 And while this ancient bath complex is well preserved, don’t get all excited and think you’re going to be able to bathe there because you can’t.
-(I’m always on the lookout for thermal water spas in Europe so I was a wee bit disappointed.)
+(I’m always on the lookout for thermal spas in Europe so I was disappointed.)

 The Musée Arles Antique is located outside the city centre at Rue du Cirque Romain.

-Where to have a drink in Arles
+Where to Have a Drink

 By now your feet are probably aching and it’s time for an aperitif.
 Have a drink at the hotel where Picasso once slept and bullfighters favoured: the 4-star Hotel Nord Pinus.